Views expressed by the host on this program, documented to be almost always right, 99.7% of the time.

 Do you not like the retarded?

-Why do you like about it?
+Why don't you like about it?

 That's what they want to know.

-And I can tell you as a stay at home mom I've been at home for eight years raising my two children and I have made a lot of sacrifices myself and I I'm actually one that I don't have a fancy phone.
+And I can tell you, as a stay-at-home mom, I've been at home for eight years raising my two children, and I have made a lot of sacrifices myself.

-They're actually going to now have to expand our school and they're knocking our middle school down.
+They're actually going to now have to expand our school, and they're knocking our middle school down.

-Now Stephanie let me interrupt you only because of the constraints of time but not yet if I'm I'm sure you know but this is by design this is what the noted author, Stanley Kurtz, who's written a book about this that's happening to you in Mechanicsburg, calls Obama's war on the suburbs and it is exactly your attitude that Obama would cite as the justification.
+Now, Stephanie, let me interrupt you only because of the constraints of time, but I'm sure you know, but this is, by design, this is what the noted author, Stanley Kurtz, who's written a book about this that's happening to you in Mechanicsburg, calls Obama's war on the suburbs.

-You say you worked hard well you didn't.
+You say you worked hard.

 You just got lucky.

-But you're no different than these other people coming in, and you're no better, and it's time you learned that, Stephanie.
+But you're no different than these other people coming in, and you're no better.

 This is an all-out assault on all the values that you hold dear.